OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-06.md

 ## Judges 6:16

-The Lord answered, “I will be with you, and you will strike down all the Midianites, leaving none alive.”
+The Lord assured him, “I will be with you, and you will strike down all the Midianites, leaving none.”

 ## Judges 6:17